Macrometacorp/docs/docs/search/queries/search-functions.md

   RETURN doc.text
 ```

-Note that it will not match `{ "text": "IPS (in-plane switching)" }` because the Analyzer has stemming enabled, but the prefix was passed in as-is:
+Note that it will not match `{ "text": "IPS (in-plane switching)" }` because the analyzer has stemming enabled, but the prefix was passed in as-is:

 ```js
 RETURN TOKENS("IPS (in-plane switching)", "text_en")